TULiberalArts/English/pages/graduate.md

 ## How to Apply

 For information on how to apply to the M.A. program, please see the “Admission to the M.A. and Ph.D.
-Programs” heading on the Graduate Programs homepage [here](http://www.cla.temple.edu/english/graduate/).
+Programs” page.

 ## M.F.A. in Creative Writing